paps/api-store/store/DEV/Instagram Multi Hashtag Search DEV/Instagram Multi Hashtag Search DEV.md

 This API will search for multiple hashtags and/or location on Instagram at the same time, then **return the posts that match at least two of them**.

-For example, using `#vegan` and `Paris, France` as input, you'll know who's talking about vegetables in the most beautiful city in the world!
+For example, using `#vegan` and `Paris France` as input, you'll know who's talking about vegetables in the most beautiful city in the world!

 To get your imagination going, here are some other examples:
 - `#sponsored + #healthy`: Healthy posts being sponsored on IG right now
 - `#beach + #makeup`: Makeup products that are beach-ready
-- `#ootd + San Francisco, California`: Who's wearing what in SF today?
+- `#ootd + San Francisco California`: Who's wearing what in SF today?

 You get the idea!
 There is no limit to the number of hashtags you can use, so if you're feeling like a power user, put more than 2 :)

 # What will you need? ⚙️
-- **List of hashtags and/or locations**: Provide a list of hashtags beginning with # (like `#phantombuster`) or a locations (like `New York, New York`) and the API will find the IG posts that match at least two of them
+- **List of hashtags and/or locations**: Provide a list of hashtags beginning with # (like `#phantombuster`) or a locations (like `New York`) and the API will find the IG posts that match at least two of them
 - **Session cookie (sessionid)**: Your Instagram `sessionid` session cookie (more info below)

 # Which steps to follow?